-Rnd 1: Continue with CA, ch 1, sc 50 sts evenly around; join with sl st to first sc.
-(50 sc) Do Not Turn, but begin working in rnds.
+- Rnd 1: Continue with CA, ch 1, sc 50 sts evenly around; join with sl st to first sc.
+[50 sts] Do Not Turn, but begin working in rnds.

-Rnd 2: With CA, Ch 1, bead st in first st, sc in next st, *work bead st in next st, sc in next st; rep from * around; join with sl st to first bead st.
+- Rnd 2: With CA, Ch 1, bead st in same st as join, sc in next st, *work bead st in next st, sc in next st; rep from * around; join with sl st to first bead st. [50 sts]

-Rnd 3: With CB, ch 1, sc in same st as join and in each st around; join with sl st to first sc.
-(50 sc)
+- Rnd 3: With CB, ch 1, sc in same st as join and in each st around; join with sl st to first sc.
+[50 sts]

-Rnd 4: Take the lp on hk and pull it up as high as a dc, dc in same st as join and in each st around; join with sl st to first dc.
+- Rnd 4: Ch 2 (does not count as st), dc in same st as join and into each st around; join with sl st in first dc.
+[50 sts]

 Finishing the Hat

-Weave the tail end of the yarn into the last rnd made.
-You don’t have to weave it into every stitch; I did mine in every 3-4 stitch.
+- Weave the tail end of the yarn into the last rnd made.
 Pull as tight as you can and secure the yarn.
 Make a pompom and attach it at the top center.

 - To work this color design work all your stitches the same color as the ribbing, changing color only for the rounds with the bead stitches.

 Leave a Reply